karyanloh/-Raddit/journals/stephanie.md

 - pair program with Yuki and Jeffery on Login and authentication
 - added authentication to signup form
 - added main page to ghi

+## January 12, 2023

+Today, I worked on:

+- fixing issues I had with SignUp form to make sure its working

+## January 13, 2023

+Today, I worked on:

+- completing the main page skeleton and work on incorporating components into skeleton